Ramotion/elongation-preview/README.md

 `scalableView` — the view which will be scaled when you tap on the cell.

-`topView` — static top view, add here all the views which want be scaled and must stay on their position.
+`topView` — static top view, add here all the views which wont be scaled and must stay on their position.

 And these constraints: `topViewHeightConstraint`, `topViewTopConstraint`, `bottomViewHeightConstraint`, `bottomViewTopConstraint`.